Cell and Molecular Pharmacology & Experimental Therapeutics

 Department of Cell and Molecular Pharmacology & Experimental Therapeutics

-Kenneth D. Tew, Ph.D., D.Sc.
+Kenneth D. Tew, PhD, DSc

-- Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine or with the Hollings Cancer Center ensure a broad base of educational possibilities.
+- Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine and with the Hollings Cancer Center ensure a broad base of educational possibilities.
 Our department offers a wonderful opportunity to participate in, and contribute to, a greater understanding of drugs and how they work - all in a geographic location conducive to a high quality of life.